TOP1075/award_calculator/README.md

     - **Internal checking output sheet**, which reports errors and provides a preview of calculation results
     - **Ratification report template and output folder**, which determines where and in what form generated reports are stored
     - **Programme routes data sheet**, which is read to provide the tool dynamically with programme and module information

-For the video introduction to this programme, see: https://www.youtube.com/watch?v=ljo9wcrRCM0

 ## Running
 To run the programme, navigate to the bottom of the notebook and execute the final code block.
 (By design, the code will be hidden; only the markdown and configuration widgets will be visible.)